 Our support staff also plays a significant role in the success of St. Mary’s School.
 Our administrative assistants, facilities team, After School Care staff, and Tampa Police Department officers work closely with our Administration and faculty to provide a safe, welcoming, and happy atmosphere for all of our students.

-Please send inquiries to firstname.lastname@example.org, including your resume and an introductory letter specifically stating any positions for which you are qualified.
+Please send questions or inquiries to firstname.lastname@example.org, including your resume and an introductory letter specifically stating any positions for which you are qualified.

 A Great Place to Work

 - 8:1 student to teacher ratio

 - Average class size: 22 students in 5th through 8th grades; 22 students in 3rd and 4th grades with a full-time, shared teaching assistant; 22 students in Kindergarten through 2nd grade with a full-time, qualified teaching assistant; and 20 students in Pre-Kindergarten with one full-time and one shared qualified teaching assistant in each class.

 - Annual on-site and off-site professional development opportunities that enhance teaching skills

 - Competitive salaries and benefits, including health, dental, and vision insurance, vacation days and TIAA/CREF retirement plans

 - Generous tuition remission for students of faculty (and all employees)

 - In addition to state-of-the-art facilities, extensive resources allow faculty members to maximize curriculum development for their classroom.